leonjza/leonjza.github.io/content/post/2017-03-24-sending-am-ook-using-metasploit.markdown

     'sdr', 'hacking', 'metasploit', 'rfcat'
 ]
 description = ""
-title = "sending am-ook using metasploit and rfstransciever"
+title = "sending am-ook using metasploit and rfstransceiver"
 +++

 Towards the end of last year, I found myself [playing around](https://leonjza.github.io/blog/2016/10/02/reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat/) with some basic AM/OOK SDR stuff™.
 That resulted in [ooktools](https://github.com/leonjza/ooktools) being built to help with making some of that work easier and to help me learn.
-A few days ago, metasploit announced new ['rftransciever' capabalities](https://community.rapid7.com/community/metasploit/blog/2017/03/21/metasploits-rf-transceiver-capabilities) that were added to the framework with a similar goal of making this research easier.
+A few days ago, metasploit announced new ['rftransceiver' capabilities](https://community.rapid7.com/community/metasploit/blog/2017/03/21/metasploits-rf-transceiver-capabilities) that were added to the framework with a similar goal of making this research easier.

 {{< figure src="/images/sendingookmetasploit/metasploit.jpg" >}}